alvaronaschez/has_the_rocket_launched_yet/README.md

-# Has The Rocket Launched Yet
+# Has The Rocket Launched Yet?
 A very simple telegram bot written in python using [python-telegram-bot](https://python-telegram-bot.org/) framework.

 The problem is simple:
 We have a video of a rocket launch and we want to know at which frame exactly is the rocket launched.

 You and the bot will work together to find it!

 so... **Divide and Conquer!**